frctl/fractal/packages/add-ons/cli-command-info/README.md

-# Fractal info command
+# Fractal CLI info command

-A Fractal CLI command to display information about the current Fractal project and environment.
+Displays information about the current Fractal project and environment.

 ## Installation & usage